Tampa Nursing Home Abuse Attorneys

 - Unexpected or unexplained death

-Often family members are reluctant to question health care providers about signs of abuse or seek complete answers when an unexplained injury or death occurs.
-Over the years, managing partner, Tampa injury lawyer Frank Fernandez, has investigated hundreds of Tampa nursing home abuse claims.
-Through aggressive litigation skills he has successfully forced billion-dollar corporate-owned facilities to pay tens of millions of dollars to resolve such lawsuits.
+Often family members are reluctant to question healthcare providers about signs of abuse or seek complete answers when an unexplained injury or death occurs.
+Over the years, managing partner, Tampa injury lawyer Frank Fernandez, has investigated hundreds of Tampa nursing home residents’ abuse claims.
+Using aggressive litigation skills, he has successfully forced billion-dollar corporate-owned facilities to pay tens of millions of dollars to resolve such lawsuits.